ProlificsPanther/BootStrapSamples/README.md

 This Repository has multiple code samples.
-Please switch branches for the actual code by clicking the above branches link.
+Please switch branches for the actual code by clicking the branches link above.

 Samples
 1) Mongoose Multiple Schema (Node Project)<br>